George Lee Andrews

 George Lee Andrews (born October 13, 1942, Milwaukee, Wisconsin) is an American actor and singer.
-He holds the Guinness World Record for the most performances in the same Broadway show, having appeared in the musical Phantom of the Opera on 9,382 occasions over a period of 23 years.
+He holds the Guinness World Record for the most performances in the same Broadway show, having appeared in the musical The Phantom of the Opera on 9,382 occasions over a period of 23 years, he was in the original Broadway cast of the show and took over the role of Richard Firmin from 1990 to 2001, he then switched roles with Jeff Keller and played Gilles André from 2001 to 2011.

 He made his Broadway debut as Frid in the original production of A Little Night Music, and later appeared in the original productions of On the Twentieth Century; Merlin, and The Phantom of the Opera, and in the revival of Evita.
 He returned to A Little Night Music in 1990, this time in the leading role of Frederick Egerman at the New York City Opera.

+From 1979 to 1980, he played El Gallo in The Fantasticks.
+In 1986, he played King Arthur in Camelot.